 How to see Bioluminescence in Holbox?

 Even in summertime, you aren’t guaranteed to see the bioluminescence.
-To get the best chance of enjoying this phenomenon, follow these tips:
+To get the best chance of enjoying this phenomenon, follow these top tips:

 How do you Photograph Bioluminescence?

 It is amazing to see bioluminescence and fun to put your hands in it, but it is very difficult to capture a great photograph.
 Remember that it will be dark and you will be walking in the water.